v43d3rm4k4r/SpaceShooter/README.md

 # SpaceShooter
  An attempt at writing a game from scratch at free time.
+Supports Windows and Linux, but more suitable for Linux due to the specifics of the
+ Windows cmd and Linux terminal.
  On Windows need to compile with -lwinmm key to play sounds.

   ![Image alt](https://github.com/v43d3rm4k4r/SpaceShooter/raw/master/images/image1.PNG)